Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Mountain trucks

-If you have a rental car you can park it in Skógar, or in Hvolsvöllur when you want to start from Thórsmörk.
+If you have a regular rental car you can park it in Skógar, or in Hvolsvöllur when you want to start from Thórsmörk.
 Starting from Skógar, you can book a mountain truck from Thórsmörk to Hvolsvöllur and catch the regular Strætó bus (nr.
 51) back to Skógar from there.
-Strætó goes only twice a day between Hvolsvöllur and Skógar, so you won’t be able to make this connection on the same day after your hike.
+Strætó goes only once a day between Hvolsvöllur and Skógar, so you won’t be able to make this connection on the same day after your hike.
 The other way around you can park the car in Hvolsvöllur.
 Take the mountain truck to Thórsmörk and the Strætó bus from Skógar back to Hvolsvöllur the next day.

 Hvolsvöllur accommodation